By reducing the dimensions of a full-sized aircraft proportionally, a scaled

 portional to their displacements, (which isn't too far off).

-For electric powered model aircraft, the input power for a sports plane (no EDF),
+For electric powered model aircraft, the input power for a trainer plane (no EDF),

 Gliders and parkflyers may need much less power, 65 W/kg (30 W/lb), while the